a body of water with a small island in the middle of it

 No phones, no journaling, no talking — just presence.

-A Balinese ceremony of purification and renewal, lead by Balinese healer.
+A Balinese ceremony of purification and renewal,

 A symbolic transition from stillness into participation in life.